H. Submission and Marking of assessments

 Penalties will not be applied if there is “good cause” as to why the work cannot be completed on time.
-If you are unable for good reason to meet a deadline, you should contact the appropriate Honours Convenor (not the lecturer or tutor) for an extension.
+If you are unable for good reason to meet a deadline, you should in the first instance use the online form for five working day extensions; if you require longer, you should contact the appropriate Honours Convenor (not the lecturer or tutor) for an extension.
 Please do this as early as possible: extensions requested after the deadline has passed will only be awarded in exceptional circumstances.
 The convenor will normally require documentation of the “good cause”.
 Please note that University regulations only permit extensions of up to five days in length, though the exam board has the power to set aside penalties accrued thereafter.

 Philosophy at Glasgow does not regard your having to do several essays by the same date, or another piece of work for different subject, as an adequate excuse for late submission.
 The onus is on you to look ahead and organise your work so that you meet all deadlines.